Commercial Mortgage Rates & Fees

 Valuation fee

 These valuations are more complex than their residential counterparts, meaning fees are usually higher.
+While some lenders offer a valuation fee scale, others get individual quotes, meaning an instant quote is not always possible.

 Broker fee

 Most brokers charge fees of 1% or more for arranging commercial mortgages.
-At ABC Finance Ltd, we don’t usually charge fees on applications above £100,000, if we are being paid by the lender.
+At ABC Finance Ltd, we don’t charge fees on applications above £100,000, if we are being paid by the lender.

 Legal fees